marijnh/Eloquent-JavaScript/04_data.md

 {{index "JOURNAL data set"}}

-Jacques kept his journal for three months.
+Jacques keeps his journal for three months.
 The resulting ((data set)) is available in the [coding sandbox](https://eloquentjavascript.net/code#4) for this chapter[ ([_https://eloquentjavascript.net/code#4_](https://eloquentjavascript.net/code#4))]{if book}, where it is stored in the `JOURNAL` binding, and in a downloadable [file](https://eloquentjavascript.net/code/journal.js).

 {{index "tableFor function"}}

-To extract a two-by-two ((table)) for a specific event from the journal, we must loop over all the entries and tally how many times the event occurs in relation to squirrel transformations.
+To extract a two-by-two ((table)) for a specific event from the journal, we must loop over all the entries and tally how many times the event occurs in relation to squirrel transformations:

 ```{includeCode: strip_log}
 function tableFor(event, journal) {